The 2019 Summer Reading Program is “A Universe of Stories!”

 Q: What activities does the library offer?

 A: Toddlers & Twos, Storytime, & Jammies Jamboree are programs for the youngest children.
 Programs for school-aged children are scheduled on a variety of days.
 Play Day is geared toward ages 3-7 (with a caregiver), but open to any age.
-Special events flyers & online calendar will include info about ages.
+Special events flyers & the online calendar will include info about ages.
 All children ages 7 and younger need to have a caregiver with them, whether attending a program or just using the library.

 Q: How does a summer reader earn points?